• Disease Overview

 Diagnosis

 VHL disease is diagnosed with molecular genetic testing for disease-causing variants in the VHL gene.
-A clinical diagnosis can be made when a person exhibits a tumor specific to VHL.
+A clinical diagnosis can be made when a person has a tumor specific to VHL.

 • < Previous section